0xdeafcafe/sw-client/README.md

 ## Requirements

-- The codebase must be migrated to TypeScript
 - The interface has to be responsive
 - There must be full end-to-end unit tests using Jest
 - Loading states while the data is being fetched